 During my Firstie (senior) year at West Point, there was a required Philosophy course.
 I am not sure what my expectations were going into the class, but there were ideas that stuck with me my entire life, including a discussion on God’s existence, or a lack thereof.

-Continue reading “Philosophy Class”Tag: #friends
+Continue reading “Philosophy Class”The Inauguration

 This Saturday, Cath and I will be in Richmond, Virginia with friends attending the gubernatorial inauguration of Abigail Spanberger.
 We are excited and are looking forward to the event.
 As a bonus, she will be our first female governor.